 Monsoon Wind Uplift

 Arizona's monsoon winds don't just blow—they create pressure differentials that peel roofing up from underneath.
 Flat roofs and low-slope roofs are most vulnerable.
 Flashing edges lift.
 Membrane corners curl.
-If you're on a south Tempe address and your roof is flat, visual checks twice a year (spring and late summer) matter.
+Of course, if you're on a south Tempe address and your roof is flat, visual checks twice a year (spring and late summer) matter.

 Pipe and Penetration Failures

 Every roof vent, AC curb, skylight, and exhaust duct is a potential leak point.
-These aren't glamorous fixes, but they're the most common source of attic moisture we find.
+In particular, these aren't glamorous fixes, but they're the most common source of attic moisture we find.
 The caulk fails, not the shingles around it.
 Water follows the path of least resistance, which often means it travels sideways before you see a stain on the ceiling.

 Valley and Flashing Issues

 Where two roof planes meet, water needs a clear path to the gutter.
-If debris clogs the valley or the metal flashing is corroded, water backs up and finds gaps.
-We clear valleys and replace flashing regularly—usually takes 2-3 hours depending on how many valleys and what materials are involved.
+Naturally, if debris clogs the valley or the metal flashing is corroded, water backs up and finds gaps.
+Moreover, we clear valleys and replace flashing regularly—usually takes 2-3 hours depending on how many valleys and what materials are involved.

 What Makes a Handyman Different From a Roofing Contractor

 Roofing contractors operate on larger scales.
 They're built for tear-offs and full replacements.
-They have crews and scheduling demands.
-A handyman works differently.
+In fact, they have crews and scheduling demands.
+For instance, a handyman works differently.
 Rene has 15+ years doing this work.
 He carries proper tools, knows building code, carries liability insurance, and does it right.
-But he also moves faster on smaller jobs because there's no crew to coordinate, no supply truck to stage in your driveway, and no bid meeting that takes three days to schedule.
+Nevertheless, he also moves faster on smaller jobs because there's no crew to coordinate, no supply truck to stage in your driveway, and no bid meeting that takes three days to schedule.

 For a missing shingle, a leaking pipe collar, or a loose section of flashing, calling a full roofing company often means minimum service fees and longer wait times.
 A handyman like us can fit that job in faster, usually within 48-72 hours.